-- The consolidated financial statements for the Predecessor 2019 Period, which includes a full year of operating results of PCI. - The consolidated financial statements for the Predecessor 2020 Period, which includes the operating results of PCI from January 1, 2020 to October 22, 2020. - The combined financial statements for the Successor 2020 Period, which includes the operating results of BigBear.ai Holdings and its subsidiaries from each of their respective acquisition dates through December 31, 2020. - The consolidated financial statements for the Successor 2021 Period, which includes the operating results of BigBear.ai Holdings and its subsidiaries for the year ended December 31, 2021.
+- The consolidated financial statements for the Predecessor 2020 Period, which includes the operating results of PCI from January 1, 2020 to October 22, 2020. - The combined financial statements for the Successor 2020 Period, which includes the operating results of BigBear.ai Holdings and its subsidiaries from each of their respective acquisition dates through December 31, 2020. - The consolidated financial statements for the Successor 2021 Period and the Successor 2022 Period, which includes the operating results of BigBear.ai Holdings and its subsidiaries for the years ended December 31, 2021 and December 31, 2022, respectively.